Carnegie Mellon University

 This list of questions, as well as the On-Campus and Off-Campus Housing Checklist (pdf), can prevent you from incurring any unforeseen costs or from having any problems with your lease.

-• Is there an application or holding fee?
-If yes, what is the cost?
+• Is there a security deposit or an application fee?

 • What type of security does the building offer?